Chapter 3 - Authorization

 Between renewals, the permit holder may submit to the RSO written requests for amendments to the permit.
 The RSO will assist the permit holder as needed to provide the appropriate information.
 The chair of the RSC will review the request and may at his/her discretion approve it or forward it first to a subcommittee for review.

-Depending on the needs of the lab, permits may be in one of the following four states:
+Depending on the needs of the lab, permits may be in one of the following three states:

 When a permit holder is expected to be away for up to six (6) weeks, the pre named Alternate Contact (AC) will be in charge of the laboratory on behalf of the permit holder.
 The AC will be contacted for permit related issues and will perform most of the permit holder responsibilities and functions including minor requests for permit amendments such as adding/deleting users or rooms.
 The permit holder will, upon return, countersign all those items which required signatures during the absence.
 When the permit holder and the AC are expected to be away at the same time, the permit holder must advise the RSO so that an alternate arrangement can be made.